stesun2/simple-todo/readme.md

 # Simple Todo Page
 We now have all the basic tools of the front end at our disposal.
-Let's put them to work.
-It's quite common to build a To Do List application when you're starting out, so let's do that, too.
+Let's put them to work by creating a To-Do List application.

-## Requirements:
+## Steps:
+* Create your HTML/CSS/JS files
+* Display a list of items that you need to do.
+Use local storage to get/remove/add these items.
+* Create a form at the bottom of the list to add more things to your todo list
+* Create the ability to check off things from your todo list.
+When you check things off, make sure that has a ~~strikethrough~~ so that you know what you've already done.
+This will probably alter the data structure you have in local storage.

-* One page site with our list on it.
-We will be using [Bootstrap](https://getbootstrap.com/) tomorrow so you can jump ahead if you'd like but other than that, I would just style it using basic CSS
+* Style it!
+We will be learning [Bootstrap](https://getbootstrap.com/) tomorrow so you can jump ahead if you'd like but other than that, you can use basic CSS
-* A user can create an item on their list using a prompt or something else of your choosing.
-The items are saved in [Local Storage](https://www.w3schools.com/jsref/prop_win_localstorage.asp)
-* A user can mark an item done and the text has a ~~strikethrough~~ on it
-* A user can delete an item.